MrDOS/csvtools/README.md

 given as an argument or using `-f` to point at a program file) or can be used as the shebang of an executable awk program (i.e., `#! /usr/bin/env cawk -f`).

+### `csvfix`

+Excel for Mac provides two CSV output formats, both of them terrible.
+The tl;dr is that the “CSV UTF-8 (Comma delimited)” format eats your data (no, really, the output can be complete garbage) and should never, ever be used.
+Save your data as “Comma Separated Values (.csv)” then run it through `csvfix` to fix the encoding and line endings.

+Requires `iconv(1)`, `perl`, and `sed`.

 ## Building

 To compile `csvsplit(1)` and `csvjoin(1)`: